MicrosoftDocs/sql-docs/azure-sql/database/connect-query-portal.md

      ![Screenshot showing signin with SQL authentication](./media/connect-query-portal/login-menu.png)

-   - To connect using Azure AD, if you set up an Azure AD server admin, select **Continue as \<your user or group ID>**.
+   - To connect using Azure AD, if you're the Azure AD server admin, select **Continue as \<your user or group ID>**.
 If sign in is unsuccessful, try refreshing the page.

 ## Query the database

-Run the following example queries against the AdventureWorksLT sample database:
+On the **Query editor (preview)** page, run the following example queries against your AdventureWorksLT sample database.

 ### Run a SELECT query